 The BlackRock Founders Scholarship

 The BlackRock Founders Scholarship is for Black, Hispanic, Native American, LGBT and disabled college juniors in the United States who excel in their studies and demonstrate leadership in creating and sustaining diverse, inclusive communities.
-Through the BlackRock Founders Scholarship, BlackRock gives student leaders from under-represented groups the opportunity to shape our firm and our industry, through a $12,500 merit award and a position in our summer internship program.
+Through the BlackRock Founders Scholarship, BlackRock gives student leaders from underrepresented groups the opportunity to shape our firm and our industry, through a $12,500 merit award and a position in our summer internship program.
 This program has helped to increase the diversity of our Analyst new hires.
-The 2015 class is the most diverse to date, with 45% women globally and 52% of the US class ethnically diverse.

 Find Your Future Forum